simoninireland/introduction-to-epidemics/src/model.md

 What to do?
 Actually, computer science is unusual in "normally" having single answers.
 If you ask a biologist how long butterflies live for, you don't expect her to go out and observed the lifespan of *every single butterfly* before answering.
-Instead you get a statistical answer: an average and some variance.
-It's the same for stochastic models: we run the model several times (possibly hundreds of times) for the same inputs and collate the results.
+Instead you get a statistical
+answer: an average and some variance.
+It's the same for stochastic processes (or models): we run the model several times (possibly hundreds of times) for the same inputs, and collate the results.

 ```{margin}
 At least in principle.
 It can be tricky to accomplish in practice, not